kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	B. MEN 1 is characterised by medullary carcinoma of the thyroid, phaeochromocytoma and hyperparathyroidism
 	C. MEN 2A is characterised by multiple mucosal neuroma, medullary carcinoma of the thyroid and phaeochromocytoma, often associated with a marfanoid habitus
 	D. MEN 2A is characterised by tumours of pancreatic islet cells and panhypopituitarism
-	E. MEN 2B is characterised by tumours of the parathyroid glands, pancreatic islet cells and pituitary gland
+	E. MEN 2B is characterised by tumours of the parathyroid glands, pancreatic islet cells and pituitary gland - F

-#### Answer: ?
+#### Answer: A. MEN 1 is characterised by tumours of the parathyroid gland, pancreatic islet cells and pituitary gland - ?

 ### Q2.80
 Calcium is required for the proper functioning of numerous intracellular and extracellular processes, including muscle contraction, nerve conduction, hormone release and blood coagulation.
-Which of the following conditions is associated with hypocalcaemia?
+Which of the following conditions is associated with hyPOcalcaemia?

-	A. Vitamin D excess
+	A. Vitamin D excess - F
 	B. Magnesium depletion
 	C. Sarcoidosis
 	D. Immobilisation
-	E. Milk-alkali syndrome
+	E. Milk-alkali syndrome - F

-#### Answer: ?
+#### Answer: D. Immobilisation - ?

 Questions 2.81-2.90